Swedpx/expr_eval/README.md

 # expr_eval()
 This is a function that takes a mathematical expression in string form as parameter, and returns its value by using Shunting-Yard algorithm.

-Expression may contain the following:
+Expression may contain only the following:

     Unnecessary pair of parantheses or spaces,
     '+', '-' , '*', '/', '%' operators,